JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 4 Notes.md

 # ML:Neural Networks: Representation

+## Overview

+Addresses the problem when trying to build non-linear classification .

+With logistic regression we can build new features by considering non-linear terms.
+For example if we have 100 features, we can then build 5000 by going to the 2nd order polynomial.

+- 2nd order polynomial features: asymptotically the number of terms grows by $O(n^2/2)$
+- 2nd order polynomial features: asymptotically the number of terms grows by $O(n^3/2)$

+This has a few problems:

+- It can cause over fit of the training set
+- It gets computationally expensive

+**Why we need non-linear classification**

+Example: identifying cars from images

+Using 50x50 pixel images (2500 pixels) -> features $n=2500$ and $n=7500$ if *RGB*

+We will then have 3 million ($2500^2/2$) **features** if we consider quadratic features.

+*Take away:* its not feasible to consider all these features and of higher dimension

+**Solution:** Neural Networks

 # Non-linear Hypotheses

 Performing linear regression with a complex set of data with many features is very unwieldy.
 Say you wanted to create a hypothesis from three (3) features that included all the quadratic terms: